Saturday, April 12, 2025

 At 9:45, I left the dock to let the boat ahead of me out.
 I came back in to wait for the rain and did some final shopping at the flea market.

-The sky cleared about 11:30.
-Radar showed no more cells..
+The sky cleared at about 11:30.
+Radar showed no more cells.
 Nobody bothered me about overstaying at the free dock.

-At Ball Island, I came head to head with a dual barge pushed by the Tug Island Explore,r which was coming down the river taking most of the river.
-I had to come to the side to let her through.
+At Ball Island, I encountered a dual barge being pushed by the Tug Island Explore as it came down the river, taking most of the water.
+I had to go to the side to let her through.

-At 6PM I decided to anchor at Snode Creek.
-Other than few big houses the local was fairly isolated.
+At 6PM, I decided to anchor at Snode Creek.
+Other than a few big houses, the local area was pretty isolated.
 A little rolly.

 Tired, had a Bushmill and made a pork tenderloin.
 I turned off the BBQ and the electronic valve.
 The next morning, the 20 Lb tank was empty.
 It has served me since Miami.